-Please note that if Alternative Investment Funds are categorised as a CIS which directly (i.e. not indirectly through SPVs or REITs) invests in real estate, the Act on Specified Joint Real Estate Ventures (Act No. 77 of 1994) will be applicable instead of the FIEA.
-We, however, have omitted explanation of Alternative Investment Funds which fall under this category due to a limitation on the number of words.
+Please note that if an Alternative Investment Fund is categorised as a CIS which directly (i.e. not indirectly through SPVs or REITs) invests in real estate, the Act on Specified Joint Real Estate Ventures (Act No. 77 of 1994; the "SJREVA") will be applicable instead of the FIEA.
+We have, however, omitted explanation of Alternative Investment Funds which fall under this category in the interest of brevity.